gyrroa/AcademiX/README.md

-<h1 align="center"> WELCOME TO MY HCI PORTFOLIO!</h1>

 # Introduction
 <p align="center">
   <img src="Assets/academix-logo.png" width="300" alt="AcademiX Logo"><br>
 </p>

-In this portfolio you will see our project which is AcademiX.
-AcademiX is the ultimate student platform, blending powerful organization tools with a lively social hub.
-It helps manage homework, deadlines, and connects you with study groups.
-Enjoy gamified flashcards and quizzes for fun learning, plus on-demand tutoring with qualified instructors for personalized help.
-Everything you need to succeed, all in one place!
+AcademiX – an all-in-one student platform designed to supercharge learning.
+AcademiX combines powerful organization tools for managing homework and deadlines with a vibrant social hub for finding study groups and collaborating with classmates.
+Our platform also features gamified flashcards and quizzes to make studying fun and engaging, and on-demand tutoring to connect students with qualified instructors for personalized online sessions.
+AcademiX provides everything students need to succeed in one dynamic platform.

 # FLUX Developers
 <p align="center">